-- ▶ 2 Lab handins: PROMELA/SPIN 2 Oct, JML/KeY 26 Oct - 2 Lab FAQ Sessions - Submission via Fire, linked from course home page - If submission is returned, roughly one week for correction - You work in groups of two.
-No exception!^a You pair up by either: - 1. talk to people - 2. post to the Google group - 3. participate in pairing at first exercise session
+- ▶ 2 Lab handins: PROMELA/SPIN 30 Sep, JML/KeY 28 Oct - 2 Lab FAQ Sessions - Submission via Fire, linked from course home page - If submission is returned, roughly one week for correction - You work in groups of two.
+No exception!a You pair up by either: - 1. talk to people - 2. post to the Google group - 3. participate in pairing at first exercise session aOnly PhD students have to work alone.

-In case all that is not sufficient, contact Mauricio by e-mail see course homepage
+In case all that is not sufficient, contact Mauricio by e-mail.